mamedev/mame/docs/source/debugger/general.rst

 trackmem
 --------

-|  **trackmem [<bool>,<cpu>,<bool>]**
+|  **trackmem [<bool>,<CPU>,<bool>]**
 |
 | The trackmem command logs the PC at each time a memory address is written to.
 The first boolean argument toggles the process on and off.
-The second argument is a cpu selector; if no cpu is specified, the current cpu is automatically selected.
+The second argument is a CPU selector; if no CPU is specified, the current CPU is automatically selected.
 The third argument is a boolean denoting if the existing data should be cleared or not.
 Please refer to the pcatmem command for information on how to retrieve this data.
 Also, right clicking in a memory window will display the logged PC for the given address.
 |
 | Examples:
 |